ng-packagr/ng-packagr/README.md

 #### What if I have multiple SASS/SCSS include paths?

-In case you have multiple include paths for `@import` statements (e.g., when setting the `stylePreprocessorOptions` in `.angular-cli.json`), the additional paths may be configured through the the `sassIncludePaths` option.
+In case you have multiple include paths for `@import` statements (e.g., when setting the `stylePreprocessorOptions` in `.angular-cli.json`), the additional paths may be configured through the `sassIncludePaths` option.

 ```json
 {